Ash2L/fypFakeNewsDetection/README.md

 If this error persist, you can download the model callED "engDetect.pt" from here: https://drive.google.com/drive/folders/1u2eHG85kxHSiVtqxTq7GI3Wkf8TSVkg0?usp=sharing
 You can also download the fake news detection file from that link if any error occurs.

+Errors may occur due to the fact that Github is unable to accomodate larger files, as such the model was uploaded through lfs that led to certain error and some site-packages were removed as the file size was too large.